goodinc/csv-to-ducksboard/README.md

 #### CSV-to-Ducksboard
-This script lets you upload data from CSV files to a [Ducksboard](http://ducksboard.com) widget
+This script lets you upload data from CSV/TSV files to a [Ducksboard](http://ducksboard.com) widget

 #### Usage
     ~/code/csv-to-ducksboard $ cat test.csv